-- The children can easily access all cupboards to child activity areas and manipulate these locks, but cannot access cupboards for adult material due to height or other placement feature. - Cleaning agents, chemicals and other toxic substances are appropriately stored in labelled bottles, in locked cupboards that are inaccessible to children.
+- 1. The children can easily access all cupboards to child activity areas and manipulate these locks, but cannot access cupboards for adult material due to height and other placement feature. - 2.
+Cleaning agents, chemicals and other toxic substances are appropriately stored in labelled bottles, in locked cupboards that are inaccessible to the children.
 Materials are stored in appropriate areas away from equipment and away from food storage areas. - 3.
-Electrical outlets are placed out of the children's reach.
+Toys do not have lead based or chipping paint - 4.
+Electrical outlets are placed within children's reach, but are appropriately covered with safety covers.